core-wg/comi/draft-ietf-core-comi.md

 ## Instance identifier {#instance-identifier}

-A instance identifier is used to uniquely identify a particular data node instance within a datastore.
+Instance identifiers are used to uniquely identify data node instances within a datastore.
 This YANG built-in type is defined in {{RFC7950}} section 9.13.
 An instance identifier is composed of the data node identifier (i.e. a SID) and for data nodes within list(s) the keys used to index within these list(s).

 When part of a payload, instance identifiers are encoded in CBOR based on the rules defined in {{I-D.ietf-core-yang-cbor}} section 5.13.1.
 When part of a URI, the SID is appended to the URI of the targeted datastore, the keys are specified using the 'k' URI-Query as defined in {{query}}.

-## CBOR Ordered map schematic {#ordered-map}
+## CBOR ordered map schematic {#ordered-map}

-An Ordered map is used as root container of the application/yang-tree+cbor Content-Format.
+An ordered map is used as a root container of the application/yang-tree+cbor Content-Format.
 This datatype share the same functionalities as a CBOR map without the following limitations:

-  * The ordering of the pairs of data items are preserved from serialization to deserialization.
+  * The ordering of the pairs of data items is preserved from serialization to deserialization.

   * Duplicate keys are allowed

 This schematic is constructed using a CBOR array comprising pairs of data items, each pair consisting of a key that is immediately followed by a value.
-Unlike a CBOR map for which the length denotes the number of pairs, the length of the Ordered map denotes the number of items (i.e. number of keys plus number of values).
+Unlike a CBOR map for which the length denotes the number of pairs, the length of the ordered map denotes the number of items (i.e. number of keys plus number of values).

 The use of this schematic can be inferred from its context or by the presence of a preceding tag.
 The tag assigned to the Ordered map is defined in {{tags-registry}}.

-In the case of CoMI, the used of the Ordered map as root container of the application/yang-tree+cbor Content-Format is inferred, the Ordered map tag is not used.
+In the case of CoMI, the use of the ordered map as the root container of the application/yang-tree+cbor Content-Format is inferred, the Ordered map tag is not used.

 ## Content-Formats {#content-format}